The Best Mobile Apps for Travel

 Signal

-Although we use it infrequently, this is actually one of my favorite apps.
+Although we use it infrequently, Signal is actually one of my favorite apps.
 The reason is that messages are end to end encrypted.
 That makes it the very best texting app for when you might need to send a password or anything else you don't want out in the open in any way.
 You actually set it up by physically pairing your phones via the app with your correspondents.
 That way, there's no way a message can be intercepted.
 It's really kind of cool.
 James Bond probably uses it.

-Nord VPN
+Mozilla VPN

 1Password